Finding the Best Setting for Bispecific T-Cell Engagers in Multiple Myeloma

 Elucidating nonresponses to bispecific T-cell engagers may be an important research consideration in the multiple myeloma field.

-Atrash, medical oncologist at Levine Cancer Institute and clinical associate professor of Medicine at Wake Forest University, expressed that T-cell engager effectiveness is variable based on the setting by which it used.
-To illustrate this, he explained that using the T-cell engager talquetamab-tgvs (Talvey) prior to CAR T therapy may help with reducing the incidence of cytokine release syndrome (CRS) and immune effector cell-associated neurotoxicity syndrome (ICANS).
+Atrash, medical oncologist at Levine Cancer Institute and clinical associate professor of medicine at Wake Forest University, expressed that T-cell engager effectiveness is variable based on the setting in which it is used.
+To illustrate this, he explained that using the T-cell engager talquetamab-tgvs (Talvey) prior to chimeric antigen receptor (CAR) T-cell therapy may help reduce the incidence of cytokine release syndrome (CRS) and immune effector cell–associated neurotoxicity syndrome (ICANS).

 In conclusion, Atrash expressed a need in the field to identify why approximately 30% of patients do not respond to treatment with bispecific T-cell engagers, suggesting that it may have to do with the host immune system, fitness, and cancer cell soluble BCMA levels.